WtfJoke/carbon-aware-serverless-jobs/README.md

 1. Install the latest LTS [NodeJs](https://nodejs.org/en) or [Nvm](https://github.com/nvm-sh/nvm)
 2. Clone this project
-3. Install dependencies using `yarn install`
+3. Install dependencies using `npm install`
 4. Login to your AWS Account using the [AWS CLI](https://aws.amazon.com/cli/)
-5. Deploy this cdk stack with `yarn cdk deploy`
+5. Deploy this cdk stack with `npm run cdk deploy`
 6. Execute the step function `CarbonAwareServerlessCACBatchJobsScheduler`